You are here

 All patrons are personally responsible for material checked out in their name.
 Materials should not be checked out by Pace ID holders for non-Pace patrons.
 In the past, this practice has frequently led to a delinquent account for the Pace ID holder, who is required to pay the overdue fine or book replacement costs in order to graduate or to register for the following semester.

 A fine of 10¢ per day is imposed for each overdue book borrowed by Pace faculty, staff, and students.
-For Friends of Pace Law Library, the fine is $1.00 per day.
 The fine for overdue reserve books is 50¢ for each hour or any part of an hour for all library patrons.

 For lost or damaged books, the amount of the fine will be based on the extent of the damage to the book or the cost of replacing it plus a $20 processing fee for each lost or damaged book.
 All payments must be paid in cash or by check.